ycechungAI/SWE-agent/docs/dev/contribute.md

   However, if you make the behavior optional without complicating SWE-agent (for example by providing new [commands](../config/tools.md)), we might be less strict.
 * Please add simple unit tests or integration tests wherever possible.
 Take a look in the [tests directory](https://github.com/SWE-agent/SWE-agent/tree/main/tests) for inspiration.
-We emphasize simple easy-tow-rite tests that get a lot of coverage.
+We emphasize simple easy-to-write tests that get a lot of coverage.

 [gfi]: https://github.com/SWE-agent/SWE-agent/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22%F0%9F%91%8B+good+first+issue%22+
 [help_wanted]: https://github.com/SWE-agent/SWE-agent/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22%F0%9F%99%8F+help+wanted%22